-Assam: Tripartite Bodo peace agreement signed by Amit Shah in Guwahati
+Assam: Centre signs tripartite Bodo peace agreement, Amit Shah says ‘golden future’ awaits state

 The Centre and the Assam government on Monday signed an accord with banned insurgent group National Democratic Front of Bodoland, reported ANI, promising to fulfil the outfit’s key political and economic demands, including safeguarding the Bodo language and culture.
 A sports university and job-oriented higher-education institutions are expected to be part of the pact, according to PTI.

-The agreement was signed by Union Home Minister Amit Shah, Assam Chief Minister Sarbananda Sonowal and the four factions of the militant group in Guwahati.
+The agreement was signed by Union Home Minister Amit Shah, Assam Chief Minister Sarbananda Sonowal and the four factions of the militant group in New Delhi.
+The All Bodo Students’ Union, which has been spearheading a movement for a Bodoland state, was also signatory to the accord.
 The militants were led by Ranjan Daimari, Govinda Basumatary, Dhiren Boro and B Saoraigra.
-“As the home minister, I want to assure all representatives that all promises will be fulfilled in a time-bound manner,” Shah told ANI after signing the pact.
+“As the home minister, I want to assure all representatives that all promises will be fulfilled in a time-bound manner,” ANI quoted Shah as saying after signing the pact.
+“This agreement will ensure a golden future for Assam and for the Bodo people.”
 He claimed that more than 1,500 members of the militant group would surrender on January 30.

 “It is a historical accord,” said Union Home Secretary Ajay Bhalla, adding that the pact would bring comprehensive solution to all Bodo problems, reported The Telegraph.

-Note: Corrections and clarifications: The headline of this article has been edited.
-The article earlier incorrectly stated that the peace accord was signed in Guwahati.
-The event was held in New Delhi.